Why is this information important? What are the implications?

 To be assigned to our chronically ill cohort, a patient must have one of the following nine conditions: congestive heart failure, chronic lung disease, cancer, coronary artery disease, renal failure, peripheral vascular disease, diabetes, chronic liver disease or dementia.
-ICD-9-CM codes defining each condition can be found here.
+ICD-10-CM (2016 and later data) codes defining each condition can be found here.
+ICD-9-CM codes (2015 and earlier data) can be found here.

 Why do the national average population and rates given in the state and regional tables not match the numbers given in the hospital tables?

 In the state and regional studies, the study population was a 20% sample of resident enrollees with one or more of the nine chronic illnesses, regardless of whether they were hospitalized during the last two years of life.
 In the hospital-specific studies, only decedents who had one or more medical hospitalizations for one of the nine chronic illnesses were included.
 Medicare enrollees who were hospitalized with one or more of the nine chronic illnesses were assigned to the hospital most frequently used during the last two years of life.
 A 100% sample of deaths was used for the inpatient utilization rates; a 20% sample was used for Part B rates.

 The rates given for inpatient sector spending do not match the rates given for inpatient facility reimbursements.
 What is the difference between these two measures?

 Sector spending includes Part B (physician) spending that occurred at each site of care; Part B payments for physician services delivered in each type of facility (acute care hospital, skilled nursing facility, hospice, etc.) were added to the facility payments to determine overall spending in the sector.
 The facility reimbursement rates do not include Part B spending for physician services.